koushik-aravalli/koushik-aravalli.github.io/_posts/2020-06-14-github-vscode-error.md

    - Now, on the top 'Generate new token', give it a name and ***make sure you copy the token hash key***

-   - Jump back to your VSCode, retry your git clone command or at the right bottom look for 'Signing into GitHub', click it and you willbe asked to enter token.
+   - Jump back to your VSCode, retry your git clone command or at the right bottom look for 'Signing into GitHub', click it and you will be asked to enter token.
 Paste it and done.

 Simple isn't it. ...
 Happy coding..